Can You Use a Sponge To Wash Your Car? NO – Here’s Why

 Why Is Clear Coat So Delicate?

-You may wonder why is clear coat so delicate and easy to scratch.
-To understand that, you need to understand what a clear coat is and its purpose.
+To understand that, you need to understand what a clear coat is and its purpose:

-The clear coat is the top layer of car paint.
+- The clear coat is the top layer of car paint.
 Its job is to protect the paint underneath and give your car a glossy look.

-The main goal of clear coat protection is to protect the paint from harmful UV rays and other external elements such as bird poops, rain, heat, cold, etc.
+- The main goal of clear coat protection is to protect the paint from harmful UV rays and other external elements such as bird poops, rain, heat, cold, etc.

 Because it should adapt to cold and hot weather and other situations, such as light car accidents, a clear coat must be softer and flexible.
 That way, it can slightly adapt to various conditions without cracking.

 If you’d like to know more about car scratches, check my article explaining three main types of car scratches and ways to fix them.
-There you’ll realize how expensive those swirl marks and scratches can be to fix.
+There, you’ll realize how expensive those swirl marks and scratches can be to fix.

 FAQ